arunpraba/reactjs.org/src/content/learn/managing-state.md

 ## Passing data deeply with context {/*passing-data-deeply-with-context*/}

 Usually, you will pass information from a parent component to a child component via props.
 But passing props can become inconvenient if you need to pass some prop through many components, or if many components need the same information.
-Context lets the parent component make some information available to any component in the tree below it—no matter how deep it is—without passing it explicitly through props.
+Context enables the parent component make some information available to any component in the tree below it—no matter how deep it is—without passing it explicitly through props.

 Here, the `Heading` component determines its heading level by "asking" the closest `Section` for its level.
 Each `Section` tracks its own level by asking the parent `Section` and adding one to it.
 Every `Section` provides information to all components below it without passing props--it does that through context.